bottleofench/mTech/README.md

 Building: Maven.
 Dependencies: none.
-May not work on Spigot!
+May not work with Spigot!

 (Translated from Russian using DeepL)